neubot/neubot/doc/FAQ.rst

 1.13.
 Who develops Neubot?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Neubot project lead is Simone Basso, a research fellow of the NEXA
+Neubot project lead is `Simone Basso`_, a research fellow of the `NEXA
-Center for Internet & Society.
+Center for Internet & Society`_.
 He develops Neubot in collaboration with
-and under the supervision of prof. Antonio Servetti, prof. Federico
+and under the supervision of prof. `Antonio Servetti`_, prof. `Federico
-Morando, and prof. Juan Carlos De Martin, of Politecnico di Torino.
+Morando`_, and prof. `Juan Carlos De Martin`_, of Politecnico di Torino.

-See our `people </people>`_ page for more information.
+See `people page`_ for more information.

 1.14.
 Under what license is Neubot available?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~